zenodab-bit/GemsZeno/docs/src/base-disease.md

 In this example the first row contains the probability of an individual between 0 and 40 years of age to end up in the symptom categories "Asymptomatic", "Mild", "Severe" or "Critical" in this order.

+## True- vs. Observed Cases

+We generally differentiate "true" cases and "observed" cases.
+While a true case is an actual infection.